How to Close a Bank Account & Checking Account

 Now’s a good time to begin moving most of your funds into your new checking account, either by electronic transfer through Online Banking or the Huntington Mobile app, certified check, or cash.

 Once you feel confident that all necessary updates have been made and you’re all set up with your new account, it’s time to close your old bank account.
-Most banks require you to come into a branch to close your account, and you’ll need to withdraw any remaining funds while you’re there.
+Some banks may allow you to close your bank account online, but a call to your local branch or customer service can help you determine the best process.
+Usually, banks require you to come into a branch to close your account, and you’ll need to withdraw any remaining funds while you’re in person.

 Congratulations, you’ve successfully switched banks!
 Make sure you’re familiar with any terms and conditions of your new account, which can help you avoid Overdraft Fees or Monthly Maintenance Fees.